adamshaylor/complex-spa-architectures/README.md

 ![](screenshot.png?raw=true)

-**Note**: I’ve taken liberties with the term “HATEOAS.”
-I’m not trying to create an API that documents its own affordances.
-That may be relevant to public APIs but it isn’t germane to many apps whose APIs are unlikely to ever be used publicly.
-Instead, I’m taking the term “application state” literally and modeling the user interface controls in the hypermedia.
-This demo of HATEOAS may indirectly define its affordances in the context of single page applications, but it does not adhere to any standard (e.g. [JSON API](https://github.com/json-api/json-api)).

 ##Installation

 Install [Node](http://nodejs.org) and download this repo.
-You’ll also need an Internet connection to start the demos since the browser libraries are being served by CDNs.
+You’ll also need an Internet connection to start the demos.

 That’s it.

-I didn’t bother stripping out the `node_modules` directories.
-That saves you from running `npm install` and me from writing a `.gitignore`.

 ##Starting the isomorphism demo